UPPMAX/R-python-julia-matlab-HPC/docs/python/parallel.rst

 confusing especially if the code is using external libraries, linear algebra for instance (LAPACK, BLAS, ...).
 These libraries have their own threads (OpenMP for example) and the code you are writing can also have some threded mechanism such as `Julia threads`.
+Due to a locking mechanism in Python, `Python threads` are not efficient for computation.

 From the previous paragraph we infere that without doing any modification to our code we can get the benefits from parallel computing by turning-on/off external libraries, by setting environment variables such as `OMP_NUM_THREADS`.

+Distributed programing
+''''''''''''''''''''''

 .. tabs::